oskardudycz/event-driven.io/content/pages/light-and-dark-side-of-eda-workshop/index.en.md

 **Can I get an invoice?**

 Yes.
 I issue VAT invoices, so you can easily put the workshop through your company.
+For companies outside Poland, VAT is reverse-charged.

 **What language is the workshop run in?**